Agriculture & Farming

 If YES: CS Capital Grants fund fencing, water infrastructure, hedgerow planting, pond creation.
 If NO: SFI revenue payments may be sufficient for your needs.

-Under 50 hectares: SFI is designed for all farm sizes including small holdings.
-The June 2026 window prioritises small farms.
+Under 50 hectares: SFI suits most farm sizes (minimum 3 hectares of eligible land under SFI 2026).
+The window opening 30 June 2026 is for small farms of 50 hectares or less.
 50-500 hectares: Consider SFI for baseline actions plus CS Higher Tier for specific environmental features.
 Over 500 hectares: May benefit from combining schemes, and Landscape Recovery may be relevant if you have land suitable for transformational change.

-If YES (500+ hectares collectively): Investigate Landscape Recovery funding rounds.
+If YES (500+ hectares collectively): Landscape Recovery is currently closed to new entrants, but monitor GOV.UK in case future rounds are announced.
 If NO: Focus on SFI and/or Countryside Stewardship for individual farm agreements.

 Combining schemes